 Internet Explorer on Windows 7

 On Windows 7, IE playback always has Flash and Silverlight enabled even if they are not enabled for the script.
-When run on Firefox, locally or on the Dynatrace Portal, the Enable Flash and Enable Silverlight settings are respected.
+When run on Firefox, locally or on the Synthetic Classic Portal, the Enable Flash and Enable Silverlight settings are respected.

 DNS Response Time on Internet Explorer

 Internet Explorer 10 introduces new mechanisms for caching local content offline that can affect the metrics captured by the Recorder during local playback.
 This may result in lower-than-expected or zero-second measurements of DNS metrics.
 This applies only to local playback.
 The cached content is correctly managed during playback on Backbone and Private Last Mile nodes.

 UI issues on touch-screen devices

 When using the Recorder on a touch-enabled device, you may experience user interface issues with scroll bars.
 You can use a touch-enabled device with the Recorder to capture and validate scripts and upload them to the Synthetic Classic Portal, but editing capabilities may be restricted by this limitation.